Time series analysis for the definition and classification of ecoregions

 Challenge

 On behalf of the World Organization for Animal Health in the project “Defining Ecoregions and Prototyping an EO-based Vector-borne Disease Surveillance System for North Africa (PROVNA)”, the Italian Istituto Zooprofilattico Sperimentale of Abruzzo and Molise “G. Caporale” (IZS-Teramo) has classified ecoregions in North Africa.
-With a risk analysis that takes into account similar environmental and climatic conditions, entomological surveillance programs for disease vectors could be adapted and optimized.
+With a risk analysis that takes into account similar environmental and climatic conditions, entomological surveillance programmes for disease vectors could be adapted and optimised.

 Services